-The Sportz Avalanche Truck Tent III is one of the more specialized models in this list, checking a lot of boxes if you’re a Chevy Avalanche owner.
+The Sportz Avalanche Truck Tent III is one of the more specialized models in this list, checking many boxes if you’re a Chevy Avalanche owner.
 If you don’t drive an Avalanche, there’s no guarantee this tent will fit your rig correctly (it also works on an Escalade EXT).
-Additionally, one of the coolest features on this tent is that you can crawl through the back to enter the cab, which is possible thanks to the Avalanche’s large, roll-down back window.
+Additionally, one of the coolest features of this tent is that you can crawl through the back to enter the cab, which is possible thanks to the Avalanche’s large, roll-down back window.

 The Sportz tent comes with a full floor, which is somewhat helpful in keeping the rain out.
 If your truck bed is wet, moisture will still seep through the floor, but the floor design keeps rain from ever entering the truck bed in the first place.
 The floor is fragile though, and you need to be extra careful to prevent it from snagging on anything in the bed.
 Fortunately, it doesn’t make the tent too heavy – the whole setup weighs just 20 lbs.

 This is considered a three-season tent, built with relatively strong poles and tent fabric.
 It includes a rain fly made from 1200mm polyurethane-coated polyester.
-The rainfly decreases ventilation somewhat, as it covers the mesh windows, with only a small gap at the bottom for airflow.
-The only source of fresh air when it’s covered is the large front door.
+The rainfly decreases ventilation somewhat, as it covers the mesh windows, with only a small gap at the bottom for airflow—the only source of fresh air when it’s covered in the large front door.

-Setting up the Avalanche Truck Tent is a breeze; it comes with color-coded poles so you know where everything needs to go before you get started (be sure to read the instruction manual though).
+Setting up the Avalanche Truck Tent is a breeze; it comes with color-coded poles, so you know where everything needs to go before you get started (be sure to read the instruction manual).
 That being said, it has more parts to contend with compared to other truck bed tents.
-There’s a 4 foot by 4-foot awning that extends out the front door of the tent, which is held up by a couple of heavy-duty poles.
+There’s a 4 foot by 4-foot awning that extends out the tent’s front door, which is held up by a couple of heavy-duty poles.
 There are also a few extra poles to give the main tent a more spacious interior (it has a 5.5-foot center height).

 Why You Should Buy the Avalanche Truck Tent III